Compact static stars in minimal dilatonic gravity: Introduction

-The function $U(\Phi)$ defines the cosmological potential which must be a positive {\em single valued} function of the dilaton field $\Phi$ by astrophysical reasons\footnote{The astrophysical observations show that in the observable Universe the cosmological term in Eq. \eqref{A_MDG} has a unique negative value, $\Lambda$ being a positive constant.}.
-See \cite{Fiziev13} for all physical requirements on the cosmological potential $U(\Phi)$, necessary for a sound MDG model.
+The function $U(\Phi)$ defines the cosmological potential which must be a positive {\em single valued} function of the dilaton field $\Phi$ by astrophysical reasons \footnote{The astrophysical observations show that in the observable Universe the cosmological term in Eq. \eqref{A_MDG} has a unique negative value, $\Lambda$ being a positive constant.}.
+See \cite{Fiziev13} for all physical requirements on the cosmological potential $U(\Phi)$, which are necessary for a sound MDG model.
 There the class of {\em withholding} potentials was introduced.
 These confine dynamically the values of the dilaton $\Phi$ in the physical domain.
 It is hard to formulate such a property for the function $f(R)$ in a simple intuitive way.

-Some more physical and astrophysical consequences of MDG are described in \cite{OHanlon72,Fiziev00a,Fiziev00b,Fiziev02,Fiziev03,Fiziev13,EFarese}.
-There one can find a comparison of MDG with observations, observational restrictions on the mass of the dilaton $m_\Phi$, discussions of the MDG-cosmology, and some study of the structure of boson stars in MDG.
-This model provides an alternative explanation of the observed astrophysical effects without introduction of dark energy and dark matter.
+In \cite{OHanlon72,Fiziev00a,Fiziev00b,Fiziev02,Boisseu00,Fiziev03,Fiziev13,EFarese}, one can find a comparison of MDG with observations, observational restrictions on the mass of the dilaton $m_\Phi$, discussions of the MDG-cosmology, and some study of the structure of boson stars in MDG.
+An important physical comment on possible relation of MDG with quantum gravity may be found in \cite{Fiziev02,Fiziev03}.

-According to the widespread opinion, the f(R) gravity does not admit the existence of stable star configurations and thus may be considered unrealistic outside cosmology, see for example \cite{Frolov08,Felice10,Sotiriou10,Clifton12,Kobayashi08}.
+The f(R) gravity may have difficulties with the existence of stable star configurations and the presence of a different type of singularities inside the stars, see for example \cite{Berti,Frolov08,Felice10,Sotiriou10,Clifton12,Kobayashi08}.
+There exist a large number of articles on stars which combine different f(R) or other models of gravity with different EOS for star matter, see, for example, \cite{Nojiri08b,Babichev09,Babichev10,Astashenok14,Katsuragawa16} and the references therein.

-On the other hand, this conclusion seems to be hasty and misleading, since by representing $f(R)=R+\Delta f(R)$ with small perturbation $\Delta f(R)$ one obtains models of SSSS which deviate not very much from the corresponding GR models \cite{Arapoglu11,Deliduman12,Artyom14}.
+On the other hand, by representing $f(R)=R+\Delta f(R)$ with small perturbation $\Delta f(R)$ one obtains models of SSSS which deviate not very much from the corresponding GR models \cite{Arapoglu11,Deliduman12}.

-The goal of the present article is to solve this problem in MDG and to give the simplest examples of physically consistent families of SSSS for an admissible cosmological potential $U(\Phi)$.
+The main goal of the present article is to construct an example of a physically consistent family of SSSS in MDG using the simplest withholding potential $U(\Phi)$ and simplest matter EOS (MEOS).

-We explicitly show how the dilatonic field $\Phi$ changes the structure of the compact stars and creates a specific dilatonic sphere around them.
+We explicitly show how the dilatonic field $\Phi$ changes the structure of the compact stars and creates a specific disphere around them.